wizardyesterday/AutomaticGainControl/README.txt

 oamplifier that is being controlled.
 Let it return the  example variable, gainValue, from the above example.

+5.0 Example Program
+An example program is provided in ser/testAgc.cc.
+The program illustrates how to initialize the AGC software with some contrived values, it explains how to invoke the  AGC usng a contrived aignal magnitude, and an explaination of when the AGC should actually be operated at run time.

-5.0 Closing Remarks.
+6.0 Closing Remarks.

-This document has provided a description of an implementation of an AGG algorithm tjat was wrottem in the C programming language.
+This document has provided a description of an implementation of an AGG algorithm that was wrottem in the C programming language.
 The advanage to using C is that the algorithm can be used for both C programs as well as C++.

 My motivation for creating an AGC was to give people the ability to run SDR software on radios which conain A/D converters that produce 8-bit output samples.
-With a 48dB (theoretically, ignoring implementation loss), you don't have much to work with in a radio environment wit radically different signal strengths.
+With a 48dB (theoretically, ignoring implementation loss), you don't have much to work with in a radio environment with radically different signal strengths.
 With an amplifier, whose output drives an A/D converter, on the rtl-sdr, when I listened to aircraft frequencies, I would hear strong tones when a strong sixnal would be received.
 The